kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-over-tcp.md

 vulnerabilities as necessary.

-This specification resolves the problem by defining a way to run HTTP/3 on top of TCP, by using Quic Services for Streams ({{!QSS=I-D.kazuho-quic-quic-services-for-streams}}) as the basis.
-QUIC Services for Streams is a polyfill of QUIC that runs on top of bi-directional streams.
-By using QUIC Services for Streams, it is possible to run HTTP/3 on top of TCP without modification.
+This specification resolves the problem by defining a way to run HTTP/3 on top of TCP, by using Quic on Streams ({{!QS=I-D.kazuho-quic-quic-services-for-streams}}) as the basis.
+QUIC on Streams is a polyfill of QUIC that runs on top of bi-directional streams.
+By using QUIC on Streams, it is possible to run HTTP/3 on top of TCP without modification.

 Design, implementation, and maintenance can focus on just one HTTP version:
 HTTP/3.